fatihcaliss/myportfolio/README.md

 ✅ This is my Portfolio page exercise <br/>
-✅ I use axios and get repo infos from github API<br/>
+✅ I used axios for get repo infos from github API<br/>
 ✅ I used <b>Material UI</b> for styling.<br/>
-✅ I am workin on this repo.<br/>
+✅ I am working on this repo.<br/>